frederic-perez/AmE-dictionary/data/wip.md

 __at a snail’s pace__
 __at any rate__
 __bank on (something)__ (?)
+__bear in mind (that)__ To remember and consider something when making a decision or before taking action.
+This phrase is often used as an instruction. _Before you ask for a raise, bear in mind that the company isn’t doing well financially right now._
 __behind the scenes__
 __bite the dust__ _Bite the dust, asteroid!_
 __break the ceil(ing)__ (?)
 __bric-a-brac__ (?) _A bric-a-brac barrow._
 __call the shots__
+__cast/shed/throw light on something__ :two::hammer:
 __cold feet__
 __duke it out__
 __fall short__
+__false alarm__
 __first and foremost__
 __frog boiling water__ (?)
 (DAX for something with these words)
 __game changer__